teslmik/teslmik/README.md

 </div>

 ### Glad to see you here!
 I'm a Front-end/Full-stack developer specializing in creating responsive and cross-browser websites.
-I have worked with HTML, SCSS, JavaScript, TypeScript, React, Redux, Material UI, Styled-component, Webpack and Gulp and have experience with Git and Figma.
+I have worked with HTML, SCSS, JavaScript, TypeScript, React, Redux, Material UI, Styled-component, Webpack and Gulp and have experience with Git and Figma.<br>
 Backend technologies: of course Node.js, Express, Mongo DB, PostgreSQL, RestAPI.
-A little Nest, knex, TypeORM, Swagger, Postman, Socket.io, Docker.
+A little Nest, knex, TypeORM, Swagger, Postman, Socket.io, Docker.<br>
-I also have experience in team development.
+I also have experience in team development.<br>
-I am also very interested in expanding my knowledge and experience in developing Next.js and Nest.js applications.
+I am also very interested in expanding my knowledge and experience in developing Next.js and Nest.js applications.<br>
 I appreciate flexible working hours and working in a friendly and professional team.

 ## Languages and Tools